avgupta456/avgupta456/README.md

 ## 👋 Hi there :)
-My name is Abhijit Gupta, and I am a junior at Yale University, majoring in Computer Science and Applied Mathematics.
+Hello, my name is Abhijit Gupta.
+I am a junior at Yale University, majoring in Computer Science and Applied Mathematics.
+I am currently taking a gap semester and working at Gatherly as a Software Engineer.

 I am looking for <b>Spring 2021 and Summer 2021</b> internship opportunities.
 Please send an [email](mailto:avgupta456@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/avgupta456/)!

 ## 🌱 Projects
+* I am a software engineer at Gatherly, working on a spatial video conferencing platform for engaging virtual events.
 * I develop deep learning models predicting social group phenomena with the Yale Interactive Machines Group
 * I am the founder of statbotics.io, an open-source full-stack data analytics platform for the FIRST Robotics Competition.
 * I lead the YHack Tech Team designing the YHack website and YHack application system serving 2,000+ candidates